yatish609/subshot/README.md

 The screenshot utility uses Selenium's Chrome Headless driver.

-Sublist3r enumerates subdomains using the following search engines and websites:
+SubShot enumerates subdomains using the following search engines and websites:
 > Google, Yahoo, Bing, Baidu, Ask, Netcraft, Virustotal, ThreatCrowd, DNSdumpster and ReverseDNS.

-Libraries used:
-> PyQt5, Selenium, argparse, dnspython, requests

 Based on Python 3.8.3 and compiled using python's own virtualenv.